rhprincess/TwoRoomsAndABoom/SUPABASE_SETUP.md

 alter table players enable row level security;
 create policy "Public Access Players" on players for all using (true) with check (true);

+alter table card_sets enable row level security;
+create policy "Public Access Card Sets" on card_sets for all using (true) with check (true);
 ```